Diesel particulate filter check becomes part of MOT Test

 Diesel Particulate Filter Check Becomes Part of the mot Test ,Following the latest announcement from VOSA, as of February 2014 it will be mandatory for all vehicles originally fitted with a DPF (Diesel Particulate Filter) to have an operational filter at the time of the MOT test.
 A vehicle not having the DPF filter will, as of February 2014, will automatically fail the MOT test.

 This is a massive shift in position and with many drivers facing large bills to repair or regenerate DPF systems that they were unaware of will anger many.
-We will advise customers as more information on this change is released and for the moment would advise DPF filters are not remove from your vehicle until more information becomes available.
+We will advise customers as more information on this change is released and for the moment would advise DPF filters are not removed from your vehicle until more information becomes available.

 The full announcement we have received reads –

 Tests for diesel cars and heavy vehicles are to be tightened up to ensure vehicles have a critical exhaust filter if one had originally been fitted as standard, Roads Minister Robert Goodwill has announced.